tthinking/DATFuse/README.md

 # DATFuse
-DATFuse is under second-round revision.
+DATFuse is under minor revision.
 The code will be released once accepted.